protcal/ProtCal/README.md

 ## DISCLAIMER
 Everything in this repository is currently a work in progress.
-We plan to develop functional **calendar generation** for any set of parameters, but until that is done, this will remain a work in progress and one should expect bugs in development.
+We plan to develop functional **calendar generation** for any set of parameters, but until that is done, this will remain a work in progress and one should expect bugs while this product is in active development.

+---

 # ProtCal